Trensa-Organization/hycov/README.md

-this great plugin was made by https://github.com/DreamMaoMao/hycov, thank you for the great work
+this great plugin was created by https://github.com/DreamMaoMao/hycov, thank you for the great work

 ## hypershell
 client overview for hyprland